dapperAuteur/kys-rag/blog-posts/00-KYS RAG Intro to Step 003/02-KYS RAG Step 002.md

 ---

 #### **Step 2.4: Connect to FAISS**
 FAISS is the tool that quickly finds relevant chunks of data.
+FAISS stands for Facebook AI Similarity Search.
+It's a library that allows developers to quickly search for embeddings of multimedia documents that are similar to each other.
+It includes nearest-neighbor search implementations.
 Let’s integrate it:
 1. Install FAISS if you haven’t already:
    ```bash
    pip install faiss-cpu